droidbeauty/elovaire-music/README.md

 </p>

 <p align="center">
-  <b>Your music, refined into an elegant offline listening experience.</b>
+  <b>Your music, refined into an elegant listening experience</b>
 </p>

 <p align="center">
-  Elovaire is an Android music player built for local libraries, album-first browsing, adaptive artwork-led surfaces, and calm, polished playback.
+  Elovaire is an Android music player built for local libraries, album-first browsing, adaptive artwork-led surfaces, and calm, polished playback
 </p>

 ---

 ## About

-Elovaire is a native Android music player made for people who still care about their local music library.
+Elovaire is a native Android music player made for people who still care about their local music library

 It gives your albums, artists, playlists, lyrics, queue, and now-playing screen the kind of visual attention they deserve — without turning the experience into something noisy or overcomplicated.
-The app is designed to feel refined, responsive, and personal, whether you are quickly starting a song or settling into a full album.
+The app is designed to feel refined, responsive, and personal, whether you are quickly starting a song or settling into a full album

 Unlike streaming-first players, Elovaire focuses on music stored directly on your device.
-It is offline-first, artwork-aware, and built around Android’s local media system, with a clean interface that keeps playback controls close while letting your library breathe.
+It is offline-first, tag-aware, and built around Android’s local media system, with a clean interface that keeps playback controls close and displays your music collection beautifully

 ## Highlights

 - Offline-first playback for music stored directly on your Android device
-- Album, artist, playlist, and now-playing views
-- Artwork-led UI surfaces with a polished visual style
+- Artwork-led UI surfaces with sleek, consistent visual style
+- Organized access to music library via album, artist, playlist, and now-playing views
+- Local library scanning through Android `MediaStore`
+- Smooth animations designed around default Android motion framework

+## Features

+- Full now playing screen with queue, lyrics overlay, volume control, and playback modes
 - Compact now playing bar for quick playback control
-- Full now playing screen with queue, lyrics overlay, volume control, and playback modes
-- Local library scanning through Android `MediaStore`
-- Light, dark, and system theme support
+- Light and dark theme built-in
+- 24-band EQ built-in with dedicated screen in the UI to adjust settings
+- Spaciousness effect with 5 presets that change the feel of sound profile to a more extensive soundstage
+- Auto pause feature so playback doesn't disrupt other apps that might play other media
 - Notification playback controls and media-session integration
-- Persistent playback-related preferences
-- GitHub Releases-based update flow
+- OTA update flow built into the app based on automatic GitHub releases check

 ## Built with